catseye/Robin/doc/Rationale.md

 --------------------------------

-This is certainly the most unorthodox feature, the one that departs the most from Scheme et al.
+This is certainly the most unorthodox feature, the one that departs the most from Scheme et al.  (It does, however, land us squarely in the land of "Fexpr languages" like Kernel, but I was not aware of that when this design choice was made.)

 It allows the language to have no "special forms" whatsoever.
 (Scheme would need at least `define-syntax` if it wanted to define